-The Prevent Duty requires all education providers 'to help prevent the risk of people becoming terrorists or supporting terrorism'.
-This includes safeguarding learners from extremist ideologies and radicalisation.
+The Prevent Duty requires all education providers 'to help prevent the risk of people becoming susceptible to an extremist ideology.

 The Prevent duty means that all staff have a duty to be vigilant.
 This means where necessary report concerns over use of the internet that includes, for example, the following: